saifmukhtar/kinetic/docs/src/hybrid_lease_system.md

 If a registry costs nothing, what prevents early adopters from registering thousands of premium names, shutting down their computers, and leaving those names permanently locked and unusable for the next generation of internet users?

-Capital-gated registries (like ENS or traditional ICANN DNS) solve this through recurring financial renewal fees.
+Capital-gated registries solve this through recurring financial renewal fees.
 If you stop paying rent, the registry evicts you, and the name returns to the open market.

 Because the Kinetic Protocol is fundamentally zero-cost, it must employ a different eviction mechanism.
 It replaces monetary rent with localized, ongoing computational life support: **The Hybrid Lease System**.